manatools/dnfdragora/man/dnfdragora_yaml.rst

 ``use_comps``
     :ref:`boolean <boolean-label>`

-    If enabled, group-sorting is read from from comps-file.
+    If enabled, group-sorting is read from comps-file.
 This is recommended for Fedora or other Red Hat-based distributions currently.
 Default is false.

 ``always_yes``